 - The developer will allocate units to their Platinum Agents.

 The faster we move, the better our chances are of getting our clients their preferred units.
-Check out our Steps to Purchase infographic for a full breakdown of this phase.
+Check out our Steps to Purchase infographic for a full breakdown of this pre-construction phase.

-What’s unique about buying pre-construction is the deposit structure.
-While deposit structures will vary project to project, you’ll typically pay $5,000 when you sign your Agreement of Purchase and Sale.
-This is typically followed by three instalments of 5% of your balance over the course of the first year with no more payments due until occupancy.
+The affordability and flexibility offered by pre-construction condo investments are incomparable.
+While deposit structures will vary from project to project, you’ll typically pay $5,000 when you sign your Agreement of Purchase and Sale.
+This is typically followed by three installments of 5% of your balance over the course of the first year with no more payments due until occupancy.

 As we mentioned, developers want to sell at least 70% of their units ahead of construction.
-So depending on how long it takes to sell the building, this may put a minor delay in the timeline between the sales and construction phases.
+So depending on how long it takes to sell the building, this may put a minor delay in the timeline between the pre-construction sales and construction phases.

 As the upper floors continue to rise, the inner workings of the building’s lower floors are being added.
 This includes the utilities from water to electricity.
 Once the inner services are good the drywall is added and they move on to the next floor.